-This Panko Crusted Salmon is coated with a plant-based egg-free avocado mayonnaise and breaded with Japanese style panko breadcrumbs, then pan-fried until crispy and golden on the outside but tender on the inside.
-I love serving them with rice and fresh asparagus - it makes for a well-balanced easy weeknight dinner!
+This Panko Crusted Salmon is coated with a plant-based egg-free avocado mayonnaise and breaded with Japanese style panko breadcrumbs - great weekday dinner

 You know that feeling when you create a dish out of nothing that completely blows you away with the ease and flavor?!
 That happened with this Panko Crusted Salmon recipe!
-For my friends who have been over to my house, I’m always trying new recipes on them.
-Thank you Guiniea pig friends 🙂 The funny thing is though I’ll start complementing my cooking often before they even do.
+It feels like a fancy and gourmet meal, but really it just involved simple breading and pan-frying.

 When you fry the panko crusted salmon, you may notice that some of the panko breading may come off.
-But hey, life is not perfect and the avocado mayo is no perfect glue, so just scoop up whatever gets stuck to the pan, and top your salmon with it.
-Because like we already addressed, you totally need that panko crust with the lemon zest in its entirety!
+But that’s normal because the avocado mayo is no perfect glue, so just scoop up whatever gets stuck to the pan, and top the salmon with it.

-To the same pan, I quickly sauteed some asparagus with a bit of salt, pepper and lemon juice.
+To the same pan, you can then quickly sauté some asparagus with a bit of salt, pepper and lemon juice.
 There’s already so much flavor and olive oil in the pan so don’t mess with it too much.
 I like cooking them for just 2-3 minutes until they lightly soften and brighten in color.

 There’s something about this panko crusted salmon that totally screams salmon avocado tempura roll from a Japanese restaurant!
 I swear, it’s not just me…my husband and I and our friends tasted it too.
 This time they were the ones tooting my horn telling me how epic this meal was.
 Woohooo for unsolicited compliments!